gesteves/alexa-slack/README.md

 ## Supported commands

 * "Alexa, tell Slack I'm `status` until `time`", sets the status message to the spoken status _and_ mutes Slack notifications until the spoken time (e.g. 3:15 pm, this afternoon, etc.) Super useful for meetings!
 For example, "tell Slack I'm in a call until 5:00 pm".
-Currently only allows a few commonly used, predefined statuses, which are: `lunch`, `coffee`, `busy`, `errand`, `doctor`, `away`, `call`, `meeting`, `sick`, and `commuting`.
-Setting it to an arbitrary status is not supported at the moment.
 * "Alexa, tell Slack to clear my status", clears your status and un-mutes notifications.

 ## Installation